szpak-dev/lab/microservices/mr_sandwich/src/auth/README.md

   * contains two Aggregates: `Session` and `User`
   * Aggregates use Event Bus build on Mediator pattern to communicate
   * there are some DDD common components like `Repository`, `AggregateRoot` or `DomainEvent`

-* .dockeignore
-  * keeps your local venv directory out of production build
-* .env
-  * sets names for docker-compose, thanks to this you have nicely formatted service names in log
-  * keeps some instance-specific values, they need to be reflected in your cloud environment like AWS -> Systems Manager
-* .gitignore
-  * all build and cache-related artifacts should stay on your local machine
-  * you can modify it as you need
-* connect.sh
-  * convenient way to enter app container
-* Dockerfile
-  * contains build instructions for a container
-  * uses specific python version, so there is no need for `virtual_env`
-  * defining entrypoint in a separated file gives us change to run some operations when service starts
-* entrypoint.sh
-  * responsible for running flask application
-  * may orchestrate some additional tasks when service starts
-* requirements.txt
-  * freezed pip packages
-  * every package is locked on exact semver, so no surprises when new production build is deployed
-* venv.sh
-  * handy script for local development
-  * activates `virtual_env`
+The remaining files are described in the Lab's README.md file.

 ## Aggregates
-As it was already said, Authentication (Auth in short) Bounded Context contains two Aggregates: User and Session.
+As already said, Authentication (Auth in short) Bounded Context contains two Aggregates: User and Session.
 Every Aggregate includes two directories: `domain` and `adapters`, which are mandatory minimum.
 Let's see what they consist:

 * `domain/ports`: